DiffusionBlocks: Block-wise Neural Network Training via Diffusion Interpretation

 The synthesis: every block becomes its own denoiser

-Here is the move.
-We have a stack of residual blocks.
-We're going to declare that the network isn't computing some opaque feedforward function, it's running the reverse diffusion ODE, and each block is responsible for one stretch of the journey from noise to data.
+It comes down to one reinterpretation of the stack of residual blocks we already have: the network isn't computing some opaque feedforward function, it's running the reverse diffusion ODE, and each block is responsible for one stretch of the journey from noise to data.

 The recipe is three steps, and none of them is heavy.

 Two, hand each block a noise range.
-Slice the range of noise levels [σmin,σmax][\sigma_{\min},\sigma_{\max}] into BB consecutive intervals and give one to each block.
-The block that owns the high-noise end is doing coarse, blow-the-marble-off-in-chunks work; the block that owns the near-clean end is doing fine detail.
-(How to cut the intervals fairly is its own neat problem, which is the next section.)
+Slice the range of noise levels into consecutive intervals and give one to each block.
+The block that owns the high-noise end is doing coarse, broad-strokes work; the block that owns the near-clean end is doing fine detail.
+(How to cut the intervals fairly is its own neat problem.)

 Three, tell each block it's a denoiser.
-Feed the block a noised input and condition it on the noise level σ\sigma, meaning you feed σ\sigma in as an extra input so the same block can adapt its behavior across its whole noise band.
-(The standard mechanism, AdaLN, nudges each layer's normalization based on σ\sigma; it's the same conditioning DiT uses.)
-The block now plays the role of DD in the Euler update (5), and its job is to predict the clean target y\mathbf{y} from a noisy input within its assigned noise range.
+Feed the block a noised input and condition it on the noise level , meaning you feed in as an extra input so the same block can adapt its behavior across its whole noise band.
+(The standard mechanism, AdaLN, nudges each layer's normalization based on ; it's the same conditioning DiT (the Diffusion Transformer, a Transformer that replaces the U-Net as the backbone of a diffusion image model) uses.)
+The block now plays the role of in the Euler update (5), and its job is to predict the clean target from a noisy input within its assigned noise range.

-Here x\mathbf{x} is whatever the network is conditioned on (the class label, the text prompt, nothing at all for plain generation), and p(b)p^{(b)} is just the overall noise distribution restricted and renormalized to block bb's slice.
-To train block bb, you take clean data, add noise at a level drawn from its range, ask it to denoise, and backpropagate through that one block only.
+Here is whatever the network is conditioned on (the class label, the text prompt, nothing at all for plain generation), and is the overall noise distribution restricted and renormalized to block 's slice.
+To train block , you take clean data, add noise at a level drawn from its range, ask it to denoise, and backpropagate through that one block only.
 No previous block's output is needed.
 No gradient flows between blocks.
-No backpropagation through the whole stack.
+No backpropagation through the entire stack.

-And the obvious worry, the one a careful reader feels immediately: if block bb never sees block b+1b+1's output during training, how do the handoffs line up at the end?
-The answer is the quiet crux of the whole paper.
+And the obvious worry, the one a careful reader feels immediately: if block 's training never includes block 's output, how do the handoffs line up at the end?
 No block is ever trained against another block's output.
-Every block is trained against the same fixed ground truth, real data with fresh noise added at its own σ\sigma.
-The reverse ODE only ever needs the correct denoiser at each noise level, and that target is identical whether one network learns all the levels or BB separate blocks split them up.
+Every block is trained against the same fixed ground truth, real data with fresh noise added at its own .
+The reverse ODE only ever needs the correct denoiser at each noise level, and that target is identical whether one network learns all the levels or separate blocks split them up.
 Get each band right on its own and the global trajectory is automatically right.
-This is the relay race that finally works, and it works because earlier block-wise methods invented a local objective and hoped the blocks would cohere, whereas here the local objective is derived.
+This is why earlier block-wise methods failed and this one succeeds: those methods invented a local objective and hoped the blocks would cohere, whereas here the local objective is derived.
 It's the denoising-score-matching loss for that block's noise band, and the diffusion theory guarantees that consistent local denoising rebuilds the global reverse process.

-Be precise about what changes between training and running, because that's where the doubt lives.
-In training, no block ever sees another block's output; each gets fresh-noised real data at its own σ\sigma.
-At generation the blocks run in sequence, and block b+1b+1 consumes whatever block bb actually produced, imperfections and all.
-So if a block denoises imperfectly its output drifts off pσp_\sigma, and that error feeds downstream.
+Training and running differ in one way that matters here.
+In training, no block's training uses another block's output; each gets fresh-noised real data at its own .
+At generation the blocks run in sequence, and block consumes whatever block actually produced, imperfections and all.
+So if a block denoises imperfectly its output drifts off , and that error feeds downstream.
 This is the diffusion cousin of exposure bias: train on truth, run on your own approximations.
 It's real, and it isn't peculiar to splitting the network.
-A single shared diffusion model has the identical problem, since it too is fed its own previous output while sampling, and it copes because each step's error is small (Euler's per-step error shrinks like Δσ2\Delta\sigma^2) and the velocity field keeps contracting toward the data over most of the trip.
+A single shared diffusion model has the identical problem, since it too is fed its own previous output while sampling, and it copes because each step's error is small (Euler's per-step error shrinks like ) and the velocity field keeps contracting toward the data over most of the trip.
 Block-wise training adds no new source of mismatch, since the learning target never references another block.
-The paper does hedge the seam in one concrete way: it lets adjacent blocks overlap a little, training each on a noise range stretched about 5% past its own boundaries on each side, so every block has already seen inputs from just outside its slice before it has to accept a handoff there.
+The paper does hedge the seam in one concrete way: it lets adjacent blocks overlap a little, training each on a noise range stretched past its own boundaries on each side by a small per-block factor (about 10% for the narrow middle blocks, more for the wide tails), so every block has already seen inputs from just outside its slice before it has to accept a handoff there.

 What about generation, once everything is trained?
-It's just the forward pass you already know.
-You feed a noisy input in at the top, and the blocks run in order: each applies its Euler update over its own σ\sigma-band, state plus a correction toward its denoised guess, and hands the result down to the next.
+It is the forward pass you already know.
+You feed a noisy input in at the top and the blocks run in order.
+Each applies its Euler update over its own -band, state plus a correction toward its denoised guess, then hands the result down to the next.
 The bottom of the stack is your sample.
 The network runs exactly like any residual network at inference; we changed how it's trained, not how it runs.
 (For a plain diffusion model you can be lazier still and call only the one block whose noise band a given denoising step falls in.)

 What it looks like in practice

-A fair objection has been building.
-The diffusion story put z\mathbf{z} in data space, the same shape as the image, but the state running between Transformer blocks is a hidden activation, nothing like a picture.
-How can a residual block denoise an image it never sees?
+By now an objection has been building: the diffusion story put in data space, the same shape as the image, but the state running between Transformer blocks is a hidden activation, nothing like a picture.
+How can a residual block denoise an image that is never fed to it?
 It doesn't.
-DiffusionBlocks runs the whole diffusion in the model's hidden space, not in pixel space.
+DiffusionBlocks runs the diffusion in the model's hidden space, not in pixel space.
 A shared read-in lifts the noised target up to hidden width once at the top, and a shared read-out maps the final hidden state back to whatever the task needs.
-Both sit outside the BB blocks and are the only pieces every block shares.
-In between, the z\mathbf{z} each block corrects is a hidden vector, and the clean target is the hidden representation of the answer.
+Both sit outside the blocks and are the only pieces every block shares.
+In between, the each block corrects is a hidden vector, and the clean target is the hidden representation of the answer.
 The dimension that must match, block in to block out, is the hidden width, which is exactly why a residual stack qualifies and a U-Net that resizes partway does not.

 and each band carries exactly a quarter of the training mass.